mbrosnan/tft-odds/readme.md

 ## Probability Calculation
 The probabilities will be derived using a monte-carlo style simulation.

+### Tournament Mechanics
+#### Tiebreakers
+Tiebreakers are handled according to the order specified in the `tour_format.json` file.
+If players remain tied after all specified tiebreakers are evaluated, the final tiebreaker is always random.
+This means in simulations, players who are tied on all tiebreaker metrics will have an equal probability of advancing.

+#### Lobby Assignment
+When shuffling lobbies, two methods are available:

+1. **Snake Shuffle**: Players are first sorted by points (using tiebreakers for ties).
+Then lobbies are assigned in a snake pattern:
+   - First pass (top to bottom): Player 1 → Lobby A, Player 2 → Lobby B, Player 3 → Lobby C, etc.
+   - Return pass (bottom to top): If 5 lobbies, Player 6 → Lobby E, Player 7 → Lobby D, Player 8 → Lobby C, etc.
+   - This continues until all players are assigned

+2. **Random Shuffle**: Players are randomly assigned to lobbies

+### Simulation Assumptions
+- All future game placements are treated as equally random, regardless of player's historical performance
+- Probabilities are displayed with single-digit percentage precision (e.g., 45.6%)
+- No special handling for edge cases (disconnections, disqualifications) in the current version

+### Performance Specifications
+- Tournament Size:
+    - Maximum supported players: 256
+    - Optimized for typical tournament sizes (<256 players)
+- Simulation Termination:
+    - Controlled by both number of simulations and time-based criteria
+    - Parameters specified in sim_settings.json
+- Results Storage:
+    - Simulation results stored temporarily for probability calculations
+    - No long-term caching of simulation results in initial version
+    - Each new probability request triggers fresh simulations

 ### Inputs
 - tour_state.json
-   - This contains the tournament results so far.
-This should match exactly the current "standings".
+   - This contains the complete tournament history and current state.
 For each player, it will have:
        - Total points
        - AVP (average placement)
-       - total completed rounds
+       - Total completed rounds
+       - Complete round history:
-       - each round which lobby they were in
+           - Which lobby they were in
-       - each round what placement they got
+           - What placement they got
+           - Round number when they were cut (if applicable)
-       - all tiebreaker info (# firsts, # top 4s, # 2nds, # 3rds, etc)
+       - All tiebreaker info (# firsts, # top 4s, # 2nds, # 3rds, etc)
+   - All historical data must be preserved, including:
+       - Past lobby assignments
+       - Results from all rounds
+       - Cut history
+       - Tournament progression

 // tour_state.json
 {